srlinuxeurope/DCFPartnerHackathon/srl-generic-lab/README.md

 - `info from state network-instance default protocols bgp neighbor * | filter fields admin-state session-state | as table`

-These commands can be associated to CLI Aliases -`environment alias mybgp "info from state network-instance default protocols bgp neighbor * | filter fields admin-state session-state | as table"`
+These commands can be associated to CLI Aliases

+-`environment alias mybgp "info from state network-instance default protocols bgp neighbor * | filter fields admin-state session-state | as table"`
 -`mybgp`

-These alias can receive inputs so that the neighbor can be dynamiclly selected (dynamic aliases) -`environment alias mybgp "info from state network-instance default protocols bgp neighbor {} | filter fields admin-state session-state | as table"`
+These CLI Aliases can receive inputs so that the neighbor can be dynamically selected (dynamic aliases)

+-`environment alias mybgp "info from state network-instance default protocols bgp neighbor {} | filter fields admin-state session-state | as table"`
 -`mybgp mybgp 10.0.0.5`